EroAuditore/expenses_tracker/README.md

 ## Live Demo

 - TIP: This is a mobile app so for full experience access it from your phone or set your web browser into mobile view and disable touch function
-- Simply access this link [Save-Your-Money-Live](https://symoney.herokuapp.com/log)
+- Simply access this link [Expense-tracker](https://eroextracker.herokuapp.com/expenses)
-- TO GET A SMILE ON YOUR FACE CREATE A NEW USER WITHOU ANY IMAGE

 - You can also access a test user - username: Diego
 - [Presentation-video](https://www.loom.com/share/c442ee053c874ae898561d98663caefe?sharedAppSource=personal_library)